-Gender is a complex issue within a workplace.
-The perception of Gender discrimination is more than having a heathy number of women in workplace, or celebrating women’s day, or defining a sexual harassment policy.
+Gender is a complex issue within the workplace.
+The perception of Gender discrimination is more than having a heathy number of women in the workplace, or celebrating women’s day, or defining a sexual harassment policy.

 It is more about women employees being treated at par, by allowing them to take decisions independently, rewarding their efforts, and giving them the freedom to use their understanding of the big picture to aid organisational growth.